Jcorrieri/MIPS-Converter/README.md

 ## Additional Info

 For the purposes of this project, I have coded the algorithms for converting decimal, binary, and hexadecimal values myself.
-This process also utilizes the FlatLaf library.
+This project also utilizes the FlatLaf library.

 ## Contributing